 \subsection{State symmetry}

 Symmetry groups have many representations.
 Degeneracies of a system determines the representation realized by its state space.
 In turn, degeneracies can be considered as an {\bf induced symmetry} that we call {\it state symmetry}.
-For example, consider as system a $\pi^0$ particle decaying to two photons with opposite spins and the rest of the Universe as environment/observer.
-In presence of a magnetic field, the interaction of the field with charged quark-antiquark of $\pi^0$ defines a preferred direction for spins (helicities) of oppositely propagating photons.
+For example, consider a $\pi^0$ particle decaying to two photons with opposite spins as system, and the rest of the Universe as environment/observer.
+In presence of a magnetic field in the environment the interaction of the field with charged quark-antiquark of $\pi^0$ defines a preferred direction for spins (helicities) of oppositely propagating photons.
 This breaks spherical symmetry of pion's environment and gives the observer some information about the spin (helicity) of e.g. the photon emitted to the hemisphere in the direction of magnetic field.
-If the field is very strong, the photon can have only one polarization, i.e. its state space would be a trivial representation of spin $SU(2)$ symmetry.
+If the field is very strong, the photon can have only one polarization.
+This means that its state space would be a trivial representation of spin $SU(2)$ symmetry.
 In absence of an external field no preferred direction is present and the spin of each photon at production is completely arbitrary.
 In this case the state has a spherical symmetry reflected in the equal coefficient of components when the state is decomposed to eigen states of the maximal abelian subgroup of $SU(2)$.
-Furthermore, this symmetry/degeneracy of spin states is independent of other properties, notably geometry and distance between particles and is a global property.
+Furthermore, this symmetry/degeneracy of spin states is independent of other properties, notably geometry and distance between particles, and is a global attribute.